Important Road Safety Tips for Scooter UsersSafe Choices Begin With Your Choice of Scooter

 - Obey all traffic control signs and devices.

 - Operation of scooters in bicycle lanes is prohibited when a sidewalk is available.

 Be a Courteous Pedestrian

-- Slow down when traveling around pedestrians and avoid traveling too closely behind or obstructing them.
+- Slow down when travelling around pedestrians and avoid travelling too closely behind or obstructing them.

 - Keep to the right on sidewalks and avoid honking your horn.
 Ask people to let you pass.